mlaugharn/nndsl/readme.md

 ### Constructors
 Constructors return a *function*, i.e. `module_n = construct(n)()`.

-Continuing with the unet example, the 'a' modules correspond to the transformations that double the channels while downsampling each spatial dimension by 2:
+Continuing with the unet example, the `a` modules correspond to the convolutions that multiply the channels:

 ```python